Windows - Ethernet Bridging

 - You may not be able to bridge with a Wireless network, this all depends on various hardware support from your wireless network card.

-- On Windows XP (and possibly others) the full configuration of the Bridge Interface is not remembered across reboots of the Host operating System.
+- On Windows XP the full configuration of the Bridge Interface is not remembered across reboots of the Host operating System.
 Delete and recreate the bridge interface on each reboot if need be.

 The following screenshots and configuration are from Windows XP.
-If you use Windows 2000, Windows Vista or Windows 7 then these will likely not be identical but will be similar enough to be useful.
+If you use Windows Vista, 7, 8 or 10 then these will likely not be identical but will be similar enough to be useful.

 Install TAP driver